 With warm and inviting weather year-round, there’s never an off-season for visiting open houses in Estero.
-Attending open houses is a great way to get a feel for the available properties, the hottest amenities, and pricing trends.
+Attending open houses is a great way to get a feel for the available Estero Real Estate, the hottest amenities, and pricing trends.
 It’s also a perfect way to see as many properties as possible as you look for that perfect home.

 Many people get lulled into admiring homes rather than taking a critical look at each property.
 Buying a home can be the biggest purchase in your life, so you want to be careful and make sure you aren’t making a snap judgment based on how a home looks.
 There may be flaws or red flags that you need to be aware of, so you can eliminate those homes from your wishlist.

 As you begin the process of buying Estero or beach real estate, you need to understand Southwest Florida’s market dynamics.
 The most recent median price of homes in this community just south of Fort Myers was about $463K.
 That’s a whopping jump of nearly 40% compared to the previous year, which shows just how popular this Sunshine State village is.

 In addition to setting a home buying budget, be sure to hire a licensed, experienced Estero realtor to assist you with every aspect of the transaction.
 Although sellers hold the advantage in hot markets like this, a talented agent can still help buyers get a good deal.
 Agents who have several years of experience in the local luxury market—like Angie Guilette—have established relationships and are the first to receive information that can help you craft a winning offer.

 Have a critical eye

 Pay attention to prices

 Visiting several open houses can give you a realistic sense of what your home buying budget will get you.
 Remember, the median price is the middle point, so there will be houses above and below that.
 While it can be fun to see different houses, be sensible in viewing only the ones that are in your price range.